joerter/red-green-refactor/posts/message-in-a-bottle.md

 ## Overview

 In order to keep Message in a Bottle simple, I decided to use an MVC-style approach with no client-side code.
-That way, I could just focus on a simple request response cycle with a simple form and data store for persisting the messages.
+That way, I could just focus on a simple request-response cycle with a simple form and data store for persisting the messages.
 Since the messages aren't relational in any way, I decided to persist them using Redis.
 I've used Redis in the past with JavaScript and C# and generally find it to be a joy to use.

 Here's a quick list of the main tools I used: